sarathk73/SentinelEye-WIDS/README.md

 - Use the Telegram bot to inform users about potential security threats and offer advice on how to act accordingly.
 - Ensure all communications for alerts are securely sent through Pushover with the provided certificate.

+For further assistance, please refer to the instructions within the respective component directory.

+## Contributing
+We welcome contributions and suggestions to improve the SentinelEye-WIDS project.
+Please feel free to submit issues and pull requests through the project's GitHub repository.

+### Versioning
+We use SemVer for versioning.
+For the versions available, see the tags on this repository.

+### Authors

+- Sarath K - Initial work - [sarathk73](https://github.com/sarathk73)

+### License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

+Thank you for choosing SentinelEye-WIDS to secure your wireless network environment.